 Want to be involved?

 We are always looking for support to provide support materials for students, cover venue expenses, and an honorarium for the instructors.
 We are also interested in partnering with venues that want to support the future of Cleveland comedy with some stage time to perform.
 You can email us and we will see what can be done!

 "(My son's) experience in the Class Clown class is the one he most often points to as being his most enriching, most fulfilling and, usually, most fun.

 David, Bay Village parent of Class Clown student

-The Class Clown Workshop is made possible in part by state tax dollars allocated by the Ohio Legislature to the Ohio Arts Council (OAC).
+The Class Clown Workshop has been made possible in part by state tax dollars allocated by the Ohio Legislature to the Ohio Arts Council (OAC).
 The OAC is a state agency that funds and supports quality arts experiences to strengthen Ohio communities culturally, educationally, and economically.

-The Class Clown Workshop is also made possible in part by Neighbor Up, supported by Neighborhood Connections, a nationally recognized community-building program established in 2003 as a program of Suite 1300 Services, Inc., a 501 (c)3 nonprofit funded primarily by the Cleveland Foundation and other partners.
+The Class Clown Workshop has previously been made possible in part by Neighbor Up, supported by Neighborhood Connections, a nationally recognized community-building program established in 2003 as a program of Suite 1300 Services, Inc., a 501 (c)3 nonprofit funded primarily by the Cleveland Foundation and other partners.
 Its mission is to fuel the power of neighbors to create, together, an extraordinary world right where they live.

 The Class Clown Workshop has also been previously made possible in part by Cuyahoga Arts & Culture, whose mission is to inspire and strengthen the community by investing in arts and culture.